normyee/nestjs-authentication-jwt/README.md

   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

 ## Description
 This is a login authentication project with routes for user creation, token refresh, and a protected route with JWT (JSON Web Tokens) guard that fetches users from the database.
 The API is built using Nest.js and TypeScript and utilizes the class-validator library for request body validation.
 In addition, the project employs bcrypt for password protection.
-The project is structured into three modules: user, auth, and within the auth module, there is a guards layer that handles both access tokens and refresh tokens.
+The project is structured into two modules: user, auth, and within the auth module, there is a guards layer that handles both access tokens and refresh tokens.

 ## How to run the app